The Number of the Beast

 - It was publicized at least 13 years before the beast appeared.
 The solution needed to be timely for the saints to understand it.

-- Lateinos not only describes the power from Rome, but also Latin Christianity, which corrupted the gospel, beginning with Tertullian in 200 AD.
+- Lateinos not only describes the power from Rome, but also Latin Christianity, which corrupted the gospel, beginning with Tertullian in A.D.
+200.

 - Lateinos describes the three Latin speaking states, that “the little horn” subdued in Daniel 7:8,24, being Spain, France, and Italy.

 We might also ask, why did God give us a hint using these three numbers, 666?
 The number itself shows us the imperfection of Latin theology.
 The number 7 represents “completion,” and the number 6, is less than perfect.
-Three imperfections came by Tertullian, the False Prophet.
+Three imperfections came by Tertullian, the Father of Latin Christianity.
 There were “three measures of meal” into which the woman hid her leaven (Matthew 13:33).
-These are easily identified as Tertullian’s insistence that the water used for baptism had no relevance; the Trinity doctrine, and Sunday rest.
+Tertullian said the water used for baptism had no relevance; he proposed the Trinity; and defended Sunday rest.1